SAP/luigi/docs/general-settings.md

   }
 }
 ````
 * **hideNavigation** disables Luigi's default out-of-the-box navigation when set to `true`.
 As a result, neither the left nor top navigation are visible in your application, and you can implement your own navigation UI.
-By default, the navigation is enabled.
+By default, the parameter is set to `false`, which means the navigation is enabled.
-* **backdropDisabled** When set to `true`, it prevents the backdrop layer from covering the top and left navigation when showing modal windows.
-By default, the backdrop is enabled.
+* **backdropDisabled** prevents the backdrop layer from covering the top and left navigation when showing modal windows.
+By default, the backdrop is set to `true`.
 * **header.logo** defines the top left navigation logo.
 It has a fixed height of 28px.
 * **header.title** defines the top left navigation title.
 * **header.favicon** defines the favicon.
 Requires a standard favicon file with the `.ico` extension, and 16x16px or 32x32px dimensions.